 Give your supporters a visual way to show the world they support your cause.
 It only takes them four easy clicks!
-It's simply on your end, too.
-Just use our Profile Picture Frame social action to create and share new profile pictures overlays with your fans on Facebook.
+Just use our Profile Picture Frame social action to create and share new profile pictures frames with your followers on Facebook.

 What makes a great picture frame... one that people will want to use and share?
-Let's review a few dos and don'ts (with a bonus maybe).
+Let's review a few dos and don'ts.
 We even have a few free tools to recommend, too.

 Tools to help you build your image

 This free web app lets you create and save images with transparent backgrounds.
 Be sure to select "Create new image" and then choose transparent background.
 When saving your image, make it a .PNG file.
 (This will leave the background transparent, versus filling it in.)

 This free online tool offers a generous help section to guide you through the process.
 But really it's as simple as creating your overlay image and clicking the download button at the top.
 Again, be sure to save it as a .PNG file and check "Transparent background" before you download it.

 For a more robust photo editor, check out Gimp.
 This is a free Photoshop-lookalike that you can download to your personal machine.
 Unlike the first two, this tool will live on your computer as a piece of software.

 Again, remember to save your new image as a .PNG file with a transparent background.